Nuclear arms race

 The nuclear arms race was an arms race competition for supremacy in nuclear warfare between the United States, the Soviet Union, and their respective allies during the Cold War.
 During this same period, in addition to the American and Soviet nuclear stockpiles, other countries developed nuclear weapons, though no other country engaged in warhead production on nearly the same scale as the two superpowers.

 The race began during World War II, dominated by the Western Allies' Manhattan Project and Soviet atomic spies.
 Following the atomic bombings of Hiroshima and Nagasaki, the Soviet Union accelerated its atomic bomb project, resulting in the RDS-1 test in 1949.
 Both sides then pursued an all-out effort, realizing deployable thermonuclear weapons by the mid-1950s.
 The arms race in nuclear testing culminated with the 1961 Tsar Bomba.
 Atmospheric testing was ended in the 1963 Partial Nuclear Test Ban Treaty.
-Subsequent work focused on the miniaturization of warheads at LLNL and VNIITF, and the neutron bomb.
+Subsequent work focused on warhead miniaturization, more lightweight and lower fallout designs, and variants of neutron bombs, led by Los Alamos and Livermore in the US and VNIIEF and VNIITF in the USSR.

 Seven other countries developed nuclear weapons during the Cold War.
 The UK and France, both NATO members, developed fission and fusion weapons throughout the 1950s, and 1960s, respectively.
 China developed both against the backdrop of the Sino-Soviet split.
 Israel, India, Pakistan, and South Africa subsequently developed at least fission weapons.